To serve and to protect - The Griff

 According to an official House of Commons report on systemic racism in policing in Canada published in June 2021, “racial profiling is one issue that is prevalent with police in Canada, especially when it comes to Black and Indigenous people.”

-“Why is it that violence seems to be used very quickly when the suspect or subject is a Black person, Indigenous person, or a person of colour?
+“Why is it that violence seems to be used very quickly when the suspect or subject is a Black person, Indigenous person, or a person of color?
 (But Canada) does not have those same quick-to-jump use of force when it’s a white subject,” Chaudhry says.
 He adds that Canada needs to start collecting more data “to highlight what those discrepancies are because we don’t even have the data to help us understand and examine the situation from a Canadian context.”

 Chaudhry also states that “unconscious biases fuel the perception of safety or lack of safety from a police perspective.”
 Citing a commissioner from the Calgary Police Commission, he adds that they “raised an interesting point where, you know, we’ve had convoy protests that have really intimidated police officers to the point where people in convoy protests are hitting and slapping police officers and no use of force was used there at all, but the second we have a Black body who is, you know, acting in an erratic way, it escalated quite quickly.”